 As mentioned in the previous section, FYRE’s chosen influencers were high profile and collectively had hundreds of millions of followers.
 On top of this, FYRE’s budgets were ginormous with Kendall Jenner’s post alone reportedly costing an eye watering $250,000.

 But did FYRE receive a good return on their investment?
 No. The clever folks over at Influencer Marketing Hub did a little maths of their own and calculated that if all 8,000 tickets sold (less than a quarter of the 40,000 tickets available) were attributed to Kendall Jenner’s post, it would equate to “little more than 1/10th of 1%” of her audience.
+The Marketing Heaven can help companies reach more people and get better views.

 This almost certainly could have been achieved with significantly less budget too with higher engagement rates utilising micro-influencers.
 This is not to say that there is no place for macro influencers or high-profile celebs in an influencer strategy, there certainly is, however FYRE’s use of this type of influencer and the return they received was grossly miscalculated.